 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, AID field, [12796]an SSID element, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element[13730] for a reported AP.
+An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, AID field, [12796]a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element[13730].

+[12796]An AP affiliated with an AP MLD shall not include SSID element and a BSS Max Idle Period element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP unless the Basic Multi-Link element, containing complete profile of a reported AP, is carried in an ML probe response send by an AP corresponding to the transmitted BSSID in a multiple BSSID set in response to an ML probe request directed to an AP corresponding to nontransmitted BSSID in the same multiple BSSID set.
-[12796][13892]NOTE 1—All APs affiliated with the same AP MLD advertise the same SSID (see 35.3.1 (General)).

-NOTE [13892]2—[13603]Timestamp field and TIM element are specific to each link and the value for each can be obtained on the respective link (i.e., Beacon frame [13603]transmitted on the reported link carries Timestamp field and TIM element and Probe Response frame [13603]transmitted on the reported link carries Timestamp field).
+[13892]NOTE [13892]1—[13603]For an NSTR mobile AP MLD, only the AP on the primary link transmits a Beacon frame.
+In addition, the TSF timer of the nonprimary link is the same as that of the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
+For an AP MLD that is not an NSTR mobile AP MLD, the Timestamp field and TIM element are specific to each link and the value for each can be obtained on the respective link (i.e., Beacon frame [13603]includes Timestamp field and TIM element and Probe Response frame [13603]includes Timestamp field).
 Beacon Interval field is an explicit subfield in STA Info field for the reported AP.
 AID field and BSS Max Idle Period element apply at the MLD level and have the same value for all links.

-A non-AP STA affiliated with a non-AP MLD shall not include a Listen Interval field, a Current AP Address field, an SSID element or another, a Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element[13731] corresponding to a reported STA.
+A non-AP STA affiliated with a non-AP MLD shall not include a Listen Interval field, a Current AP Address field, an SSID element or another, a Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element[13731].

-NOTE [13892]3—Listen Interval field and Current AP Address field apply at the MLD level and have the same value for all links.
+NOTE [13892]2—Listen Interval field and Current AP Address field apply at the MLD level and have the same value for all links.

+[13892]NOTE 3—All APs affiliated with the same AP MLD advertise the same SSID (see 35.3.1 (General)) and therefore, the same (SSID) value applies to a reported (AP or non-AP) STA.

-[13892] TGbe editor: Please insert the following paragraph and NOTE as the last paragraph in this subclause as shown below:
+TGbe editor: Please insert the following paragraph and NOTE as the last paragraph in this subclause as shown below:

 [14107]A STA affiliated with an MLD shall not include RSNE, RSNXE and FTE for each reported STA in the reported STA’s Per-STA Profile subelement of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.